ChalmersRobotPostman/installation2/README.md

 * Install and setup RosAria:

-download the rosariainstallation file and run it from this aria webarchive:
+download the rosaria installation file from this aria webarchive and install install it with e.g. the ubuntu software center:

 		https://web.archive.org/web/20180205212122/http://robots.mobilerobots.com/wiki/Aria